kennytilton/kennytilton.github.io/micropipeline/readme.md

 At the last step, the demo driver spots the `R(out)` REQ and provides the `A(out)` ACK.
 Without the latter the pipeline would be frozen, unable for the last stage to capture new flow and quickly causing a logjam of backpressure.

-Dandy.
-Suggestions for a more interesting sequence of processes are very welcome.
-I also like the idea of displaying data as binary bits, including having a different number of bits at each stage as real micropipelines do.

 ````
 Nota bene: the steps taken by the simulator are in no way akin to a clock cycle.
 They exist only and precisely to let us *step* through what would be a continuous